 In sum, TGP is all about ensuring you are keeping oxygen out — and maximizing your transformer's service life.

-Learn about breakthrough developments in DGA monitoring and new ways of reliably identifying ambient air ingress in your transformer.
+Learn about breakthrough developments in DGA monitoring and our new method of reliably identifying ambient air ingress into your transformer.

 Ms. Senja Leivo is the Senior Industry Expert at Vaisala and an active member of CIGRE working groups.

 Her professional focus is on condition monitoring of power transformers.
 With 20 years of experience she is responsible for identifying the strategic trends and new monitoring needs within the industry, as well as bringing customers’ voice close to the Vaisala’s product development.
 Senja holds a Master of Science degree in Materials Engineering.